Champion Homes, Inc. (formerly Skyline Champion) research snapshot

 Industry trend

-Manufactured housing addresses a structural shortage of affordable homes in the U.S. The demographic tailwind is real: millennial household formation and the retirement of baby boomers support demand.
-However, the industry is highly cyclical and sensitive to interest rates, consumer confidence, and housing policy.
+Manufactured housing addresses a structural shortage of affordable U.S. homes, with the average U.S. home price near $500,000 versus a Champion average selling price near $98,600 in Q4.
+The demographic tailwind from household formation and retiring baby boomers is real, and the 21st Century ROAD to Housing Act passed the House in May 2026.
+But the industry is highly cyclical and sensitive to interest rates, consumer confidence, and policy.

 Valuation and margin of safety

-At roughly $81.23 and $4.46 billion of market value, SKY trades at 22x TTM earnings.
-This is not obviously cheap for a cyclical manufacturer.
-Margin of safety depends on whether earnings recover to pre-downturn levels and whether the multiple expands as rates fall.
+At roughly $79.61 and $4.37 billion of market value, SKY trades at about 21.75x trailing earnings and near 12.9x EV/EBITDA.
+That is not obviously cheap for a cyclical manufacturer facing flat near-term guidance.
+Margin of safety depends on whether adjusted EPS recovers from the guided fiscal 2027 level near $3.40 toward the $4.00-$4.50 consensus for fiscal 2028 and whether the multiple expands as rates fall.

 Source-backed data